-Although the fees we charge our franchisees do not directly link to the revenue of the teaching facilities they operate, a sizeable portion of our revenues is affected by the ability of our franchisees to grow their businesses.
+A sizeable portion of our revenues is affected by the ability of our franchisees to grow their businesses.
 For example, part of our revenues is derived from sales of teaching tools and licensing of feature courses to franchisees in addition to the basic course package.
 Through our franchisees, we also sell educational merchandise to children enrolled in franchise kindergartens and play-and-learn centers.
 If our franchisees are unable to grow their business or cease to procure educational merchandise from us, our revenues will be negatively affected.
-Also, deterioration in the business operations of our franchisees can result in, among other things, their facility closures or delayed or reduced payments to us.
+Also, deterioration in the business operations of our franchisees can result in, among other things, their facility closures, delayed, reduced or no payments of annual and other fees and charges to us.
+In the event of any franchisee closure, we may need to take over the children originally enrolled in the closed facility and arrange to settle them in our directly operated or other franchisees' facilities, or refund their fees paid, which can be costly and time-consuming.

 Our success also depends on the willingness and ability of our franchisees to implement our business initiatives and strategies, including upgrades of equipment and interior decoration of teaching facilities and to remain aligned with us on business upgrade, promotional activities or capital-intensive reinvestment plans.
 Our control over our franchisees is based on the contracts with them and our standardized supervision and monitoring procedures, which may not be as effective as direct ownership.
-Although we maintain comprehensive and rigorous supervisory procedures, set standards to guide our franchisees on operations of kindergartens and play-and-learn centers-including requiring all our franchisees to obtain all required licenses and permits and only hire teaching staff with proper qualification and certification-and require all teachers and management personnel of our franchise teaching facilities to complete our mandatory trainings, our franchisees manage their businesses independently and are therefore responsible for the day-to-day operation of the franchise facilities.
+Although we maintain comprehensive and rigorous supervisory procedures, set standards to guide our franchisees on operations of kindergartens and play-and-learn centers-including requiring all our franchisees to obtain all required licenses and permits and only hire teaching staff with proper qualification and certification-and require all teachers and management personnel of our franchise teaching facilities to complete our mandatory trainings, our franchisees manage their businesses independently and are therefore responsible for the day-to-day operation of the franchise facilities and compliance with our franchise agreements.
 In addition, it is the franchisees and their teachers and employees that interact directly with students and their parents.
 In the event of any unsatisfactory performance or illegal actions by the franchisees or their employees or any incidents or operational issues in the franchise facilities, we may suffer reputational or financial damage which in turn might adversely affect our business as a whole.

-In addition, the cooperation between a franchisee and us may be suspended or terminated for various reasons, including disagreements or disputes between the franchisee and us, or the franchisee's failure to maintain requisite approvals, licenses or permits or to comply with other governmental regulations.
-For example, although we have maintained rigorous supervision of our franchisees and contractually require all of our franchisees to obtain requisite licenses or permits, certain of our franchisees may not be able to fulfill these requirements on a timely basis, potentially negatively impacting our brand image and leading us to choose to terminate our cooperation with such franchisees.
+In addition, the cooperation between a franchisee and us may be suspended or terminated for various reasons, including disagreements or disputes between the franchisee and us, their non-compliance with our franchise agreement, the franchisee's failure to maintain requisite approvals, licenses or permits or to comply with other governmental regulations, or changing regulatory environment.
+For example, following the 2017 Incident, we temporarily suspended franchising both kindergartens and play-and-learn centers.
+We have since resumed franchising play-and-learn centers but the sizable franchising of new kindergartens remains suspended.
+Prolonged suspension of our franchising business may negatively affect our revenue and results of operations.
+Moreover, although we have maintained rigorous supervision of our franchisees and contractually require all of our franchisees to obtain requisite licenses or permits, certain of our franchisees may not be able to fulfill these requirements on a timely basis, potentially negatively impacting our brand image and leading us to choose to terminate our cooperation with such franchisees.
 We may not be able to find replacements for those franchisees timely or at all.
 Any resulting service disruption could materially and adversely affect our brand image, reputation and financial performance.